Cognitive therapy (CT): definition, application, and effectivity

 10. Weight loss

-Cognitive therapy for weight loss works by enabling patients to understand and change some eating and lifestyle habits.
-By addressing these habits, a person can adopt healthier routines that lead to sustainable weight loss.
-In this case, sustainable weight loss refers to the result a person can maintain without the yo-yo effect.
+Cognitive therapy for weight loss works by enabling patients to understand and change unhelpful eating and lifestyle habits.
+By addressing these habits, a person is able to adopt healthier routines that lead to sustainable weight loss.
+In this case, sustainable weight loss refers to the result a person has the ability to maintain without the yo-yo effect.

 What is the process of Cognitive therapy?

-If patients had homework, the therapist would ask a few questions to see whether they followed it through.
+If patients had homework, the therapist asks a few questions to see whether they followed it through.
 At this point, the patient describes how they performed a certain task and what happened next.

 Once homework is reviewed, the therapist presents the agenda for the current session.
 The agenda usually consists of the main issue and takes up most time during the session.
 Patients talk about the specific issue, whereas therapists help them overcome irrational thoughts or provide guidance on how to cope more effectively.

-After that, patients usually get homework again so they can practice skills the therapist showed during the session.
-These are usually some simple exercises specific to a mental health problem being treated.
+After that, patients usually get homework again so they’ll be able to practice skills the therapist showed during the session.
+These are usually simple exercises specific to a mental health problem being treated.

 The session is concluded with a simple review when patients have the opportunity to ask questions or express concerns about everything that’s bothering them.